Servant-Software-LLC/SqlBuildingBlocks/README.md

 Our roadmap for SqlBuildingBlocks includes developing custom grammars for popular database technologies such as SQL Server, MySQL and PostgreSQL.
 Furthermore, we are working on a general all-purpose query engine which is still in its infancy.
 Stay tuned for these exciting updates!

 ## Contributing
 We're open to contributions from the community.
-More details about how to contribute will be shared soon.
-In the meantime, feel free to explore the repository, and we appreciate your patience.
+Contributions are welcome.
+Please refer to our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License
 This project is licensed under the terms of the MIT license.
 For more information, please see the [LICENSE](LICENSE) file.